 When your material doesn’t bring you joy anymore, it’s time to recycle it.
 Find new pieces.
 File these away for another day.
 Make sure that everything you have shows you off to your fullest potential.

 Your picture should look like you.
 If you’ve changed your hair color, cut, weight, aged significantly, etc. then you should be getting new pictures ASAP.
 Finding a photographer takes some research.
 Ask your friends.
 You should respond to the photographer’s visual aesthetic.
 You should also respond to the photographer’s energy when you meet with them.
 It’s an interview.
-If you won’t be comfortable with them for 2 hours or more then you shouldn’t be paying them for their time.
+If you won’t be comfortable with them for two hours or more then you shouldn’t be paying them for their time.
 Find the right person.

-Your résumé should be clear, easy-to-read, and up-to-date.
+Your acting résumé should be clear, easy-to-read, and up-to-date.
 From left-to-right it should read “Title of show,” “Role,” and then “Theater and/or Director.”
 Don’t lie about roles or people you’ve worked with.
 We’ll find out.
 Don’t put high school roles on your résumé unless they are professional credits.
 Don’t use crazy fonts or colors.
 The Education section should be clear and concise.
 Teachers should be listed.
-Special Skills should really be special.
+Special skills should really be special.
 This is a professional representation of you.
 And note: more isn’t better.
 Ultimately, it’s your work in the room that we’re seeing.
 Everyone is building a résumé.
 More credits don’t make us assume you’re better.

 I can’t stress enough that how you dress is a direct reflection of how we see you.
 The moment you walk in the door we take you in.
 So, dress for the show you want.
 If it’s a call for “The Phantom of the Opera” don’t dress as if it’s a call for “American Idiot,” and vice versa.
 Also, don’t come in the door with your coat, your backpack, your handbag, your gym bag and the rest of your belongings.
 I’m not kidding.
 Come in with your book.
-I’ve seen people take 5 minutes to put their stuff down and get situated.
+I’ve seen people take five minutes to put their stuff down and get situated.
 Ask someone trustworthy in the waiting room to watch your things.
 Gentlemen, in the era of slim fit pants, please take everything out of your front pockets.
 I want to see the line of your body not of your phone or wallet.

 You have to act the song, whether it’s a 16 or 32 bar cut or the full song.
 Chart a beginning, middle, and end.
 You have to take the audience on some kind of journey of discovery.
 If your cut doesn’t support this in the slightest, find one that does.
 You need to be emotionally connected to the material and in control of those emotions.